 Attempting to get a groom’s speech to a suitable length is always a tricky business because there is so much to cram in there.
 After all, this is your one opportunity to speak about a whole host of people who mean something to you, and doing that whilst being thrifty with words is difficult.

-There are a couple of classic pitfalls and one of the most common is going into granular detail about the ushers spending three whole paragraphs waxing about the in laws.
+There are a couple of classic pitfalls and one of the most common, is going into granular detail about the ushers then spending three whole paragraphs waxing about the in laws.
 Don’t do it!

 A groom’s speech should be no more than ten minutes, and unfortunately many don’t stick this.
 Grooms can ten to get a bit carried away and see this as their Oscar moment and the perfect opportunity to talk about everyone they’ve ever met, and frequently in gushing tones.